FrancisCrickInstitute/dm3d-pages/tutorial.md

 First open the image provided in the tutorial dataset, "pred-dna-350nm-tile_3-sample.tif, and select channel 3.
 This channel corresponds to the distance transform prediction of the neural network, for nuclei.
-Go to the file menu and select "restart meshes".
+Go to the file menu and select "Start new meshes".

 To detect nuclei, go to the "tools" menu and start the javascript console.
 Type in the following command: